paulinajv/DWI-DTI-processing/README.md

 Before you start:

-Two variables are hard-coded and need to be modify depending of your dataset:
+One variable is hard-coded and need to be modify depending of your dataset:
 - The DTI scan number
-- First bval number

 The script is call with 3 arguments: